lqyjasonlee/lqyjasonlee.github.io/_pages/boardgame.md

 ### About Us

-We are a group of SMU phd students, most of us are from school of economics.
+We are a group of SMU phd students, most of us are from SoE.
 We will ~~constantly~~ organize off-line activities, including board games, escape rooms, murder mistries.

-Current memember: Dennis Lim, Naiyuan Hu, Qiyuan Li, Xincheng Huang, Xue Zhang, *Yiren Wang*, *Yifan Wu*.
+Current member: Dennis Lim, Naiyuan Hu, Qiyuan Li, Xincheng Huang, Xue Zhang, *Yiren Wang*, *Yifan Wu*.

 ### Board Games